scalameta/coc-metals/CONTRIBUTING.md

 ```
 ## LSP

-More than likely, whatever you are looking to impliment will have something to do with LSP.
+More than likely, whatever you are looking to implement will have something to do with LSP.
 It will be helpful
 to read through the official [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) site
 if you're not familiar with the spec.
 It's a great resource.